Adult Bilirubin Levels: What’s Considered Life-Threatening?

 1. What bilirubin level is life-threatening in adults?

-A bilirubin level above 6.0 mg/dL is considered dangerously high.
-Levels over 10–15 mg/dL may require hospitalization and can indicate liver failure, hemolysis, or bile duct obstruction.
+A bilirubin level above 6.0 mg/dL is considered dangerously high and may signal serious health issues.
+Levels exceeding 10–15 mg/dL often require immediate medical attention or hospitalization.
+Such high readings can indicate liver failure, severe hemolysis, or bile duct obstruction.
+Prompt evaluation by a healthcare professional is essential to prevent complications and address the underlying cause effectively.

 2. Can high bilirubin levels go away on their own?